Q:

 A:

-From the molecular structure, the chemical formula of diethylamine is C4H9N2, and its structure is an amino group connected to two ethyl groups; while the chemical formula of diethanolamine is C3H7NO2, and its structure is an amino group and a carboxyl group connected to the ethyl group.
-Both are amino compounds, but diethanolamine contains carboxylic acid groups in its molecular structure, while diethylamine is entirely amino.
+From the molecular structure, the molecular formula of diethylamine is C4H9N2, and its structure is an amino group connected to two ethyl groups; while the molecular formula of diethanolamine is C3H7NO2, and its structure is an amino group and a carboxyl group connected to the ethyl group.
+And Both are amino compounds, however diethanolamine contains carboxylic acid groups in its molecular structure, while diethylamine is entirely amino.
+From what I've seen, In terms of chemical characteristics, the stability of diethylamine and diethanolamine is different.
+Diethylamine is relatively stable under acidic conditions, however it's easy to decompose under high temperature and pressure.
+But Diethanolamine, on the other hand, is greater acidic and alkaline and usually needs to be applied under specific pH conditions, otherwise it's easy to decompose or react with other substances.
+But Content and consumption characteristics of the comparison

 Get a Free Quote